-Any complaint alleging district noncompliance with the requirements to provide reasonable accommodations for lactating students also may be filed in accordance with the district's procedures in AR 1312.3 - Uniform Complaint Procedures.
+Any complaint of alleging discrimination on the basis of pregnancy or marital or parental status, district noncompliance with the requirements of Education Code 46015, or district noncompliance with the requirement to provide reasonable accommodations for lactating students shall be addressed through the district's uniform complaint procedures in accordance with 5 CCR 4600 4670 and BP/AR 1312.3 - Uniform Complaint Procedures.
 A complainant who is not satisfied with the district's decision may appeal the decision to the California Department of Education (CDE).
-If the district or the CDE finds merit in an appeal, the district shall provide a remedy to the affected student.
-(Education Code 222; 5 CCR 4600-4687)
+If the district or CDE finds merit in an appeal, the district shall provide a remedy to the affected student.